takemobiteam/takemobi-test.github.io/docs/index.md

-In addition to indicating that a Master Data record should be updated, the record can also instruct the Mobi Planner to replan a set of bookings after the data change has been processed.
+In addition to indicating that a Master Data record should be updated, the record can also instruct the Mobi Planner to replan a set of Bookings after the data change has been processed.
 For example, the `bookings` field may be set to something like:

 ```
 "bookings": ["XXX-5027-23457", "XXX-5027-23273"]